-This happens when certain frequencies of the effected signal become 180º out-of-phase with the dry/direct signal.
-Upon mixing the two signals together, there is a significant cancellation of output at these defined frequencies.
+This happens when certain frequencies of the affected signal become 180º out-of-phase with the dry/direct signal.
+Upon mixing the two signals, there is a significant cancellation of output at these defined frequencies.

-The “set frequencies” defined by the series all-pass filters can then be modulated via an LFO (low-frequency oscillator) to create the sweeping effect known as phaser.
+The “set frequencies” defined by the series all-pass filters can be modulated via an LFO (low-frequency oscillator) to create the sweeping effect called phaser.